FormidableLabs/spectacle/docs/api-reference.md

 ### `SlideLayout.VerticalImage`

-A layout with a vertical/portrait image and an optional title and bulletted list for if you want one image per slide.
+A layout with one image per slide: a vertical/portrait image with a bulleted list and an optional title.
 [alt text](https://developer.mozilla.org/en-US/docs/Web/API/HTMLImageElement/alt)

 | Props               | Type                                                              | Required | Example                                                          |